 Check and/or replace the fuel filter periodically or clean as needed.
+If the filter has a water separator valve, use a catch container beneath the valve and open the valve to drain the water.
 Check fuel lines, vent hoses and drain hoses frequently for leaks.
 Replace any worn or cracked hoses.